- Home

 Library Corner

-Welcome to the LIBRARY corner!
+Welcome to the Library Corner!

 The library is the literal heart of Bridge Academy!
 It is located at the centre of the school, and the open plan design and clear organisation allow for easy access.
 The library has areas for reading, study, board games, and computer work.
+It is a resource for all students from Year 7 to Year 13.

 Bridge Academy Library’s mission is to support all students through promoting both reading for pleasure and reading to develop stronger curriculum knowledge and research skills.